sergueyarellano/tddpractice/docs/b.part4.md

 })
 ```

-And the test will fail now.
-Fix the function to pass the test
+The test will fail now.
+Fix the function to pass the test.

 tools.js
 ```js